Epic Parent FAQs

 That is completely up to you.
 Your school will provide a letter before the scheduled presentation (see link in website).
 You may opt your student out of the entire program or the nurse presentation on sexually transmitted infections and diseases.
 Please contact your student’s teacher for information on how to make up any points, assessments, or grades assigned to the Epic presentation.

-For any further questions, or to view the entire Epic presentation, please contact our Abstinence Coordinator, Stacy Lange at 541-479-6264 or firstname.lastname@example.org
+For any further questions, or to view the entire Epic presentation, please contact our Epic Coordinator, Stacy Lange at 541-479-6264 or firstname.lastname@example.org